 Taipans

-There are three species in Australia, the Inland Taipan, Coastal Taipan, and the Western Desert Taipan.
-These snakes can reach lengths of two metres and display a variety of colours, being paler during the summer months but much darker in the winter.
+Australia is home to three species of Taipans which are highly venomous: the Inland Taipan, the Coastal Taipan, and the Western Desert Taipan.
+These snakes can reach lengths of two metres.
+Their appearance is seasonal; they display paler scales during the summer months and significantly darker shades in winter.
+Taipans can be very aggressive and fast

 Brown Snakes

-Brown snakes are one of the best-known snakes in the country.
-There are a total of nine different species, which are distributed throughout the country.
-Brown snakes are venomous, and cause the most hospitalisations than any other snake, they’re also the second most venomous snake in the world.
+Brown Ssnakes are arguably the most notorious snakes in the country.
+There are nine species distributed across Australia, and they are responsible for more hospitalisations than any other type of snake.
+The Eastern Brown snake, in particular, is the second most venomous land snake in the world.

 Tiger Snakes